aeinstein/streamdeck-tasmota-plugin/README.md

 ![](src/de.itnox.streamdeck.tasmota.sdPlugin/previews/setup.PNG)

 # Usage
 You can use multiple controls for one device.
-Recieved parameters updates are dispatched to all controls of the same device.
+Received parameters updates are dispatched to all controls of the same device.
 * Use AutoRefresh if you control your devices from another point, for example: Tasmota-WebGUI or Homeautomation Software
 * After changes, switch page, for reloading AutoRefresh timers
 * You only need one AutoRefresh per Device